riscv-steel/riscv-steel/docs/source/softwareguide.md

 ## First steps

 To compile, assemble and link programs for RISC-V machines you need the [RISC-V GNU Toolchain](https://github.com/riscv/riscv-gnu-toolchain).
-The steps below show how to install and configure the toolchain for use with RISC-V Steel.
+You can install and configure the toolchain for use with RISC-V Steel by following the steps below:

 <h4>1.
 Get the source files</h4>